 Fees for your child's education and care are outlined

-in each Educator's Statement of Fees and Service Fee Guides and available to families when visiting an educator, all fees are pre-approved by the service.
+in each Educator's Statement of Fees and Service Fee Guide.
+These are available to families when visiting an educator, all fees are pre-approved by the service.
 The total fee includes a Service Parent Levy

 and Educator fee, families eligible may apply for Child Care Subsidy (CCS) through Centrelink.